-The features of one steps
+The Features Of One Steps

-There is a swing phase showed in , picture 2.2.2which is a step period during people movement.
-Absolutely, there is a change process of speed of the leg movement during one step period, so we can catch the acceleration using the accelerometer.
+There is a swing phase showed in the Figure below, which is a step period during people movement.
+Absolutely, there is a change process of speed of the leg movement during one step period, so we can catch the acceleration in three directions using the accelerometer.

-Figure 2.
-5 A Step, Stride and Heading Determination for the Pedestrian Navigation System